kachok/ndns/README.md

 # Load Balancing

-## ndns-nameserver.js
+## Running examples
+The example code for running a load-balancing DNS server can be found at `/example/load-balance`.

-This is a file containing an implementation of a basic DNS nameserver which listens on port 53 and replies to DNS queries with DNS responses following the DNS protocol specification.
+The file `loadbalancing-dns.js` contains an implementation of a basic DNS nameserver which listens on port 53 and replies to DNS queries with DNS responses following the DNS protocol specification.
 It also runs an instance of `ndns.poller.server` and `ndns.poller.client` on localhost